KLAZ

-KLAZ (105.9 FM) is a radio station broadcasting a Top 40 (CHR) format first broadcasting in 1977.
-The station serves the Hot Springs, Arkansas area.
+KLAZ (105.9 FM) is a 100kw radio station broadcasting a Top 40 (CHR) format first broadcasting in 1977.
+The station serves the Hot Springs, Arkansas & Central Arkansas area.
 The station was owned by Central Arkansas Radio Group, LLC until December 7, 2016, when it was purchased by US Stations, LLC.

-Amy & Friends in the Morning with Amy Hale is KLAZ's morning show.
-Micheal is on the air during the midday shift.
+Michael Dean & Jennifer Bailey are the cohosts of the KLAZ Breakfast Scramble Morning Show.
+Jarrett Jackson covers the midday shift.
 Jennifer Bailey handles afternoon drive time.

 This was the station where nationally syndicated radio host Bobby Bones got his start in radio.